 Institute for Coexistence with Wildlife

 The Institute for Coexistence with Wildlife, ICWildlife, is a Dutch idealistic organisation registered with the Dutch Chamber of Commerce under number 73141712.
+Under the tax regulations our institute is recognised as an institute that has a goal which is of interest for society, like a charity.

 For more information, please contact the members of the board.